ember-community-russia/awesome-ember/README.md

 ### CSS & etc

  - [ember-cli-stylelint](https://github.com/billybonks/ember-cli-stylelint) - Adds styleint to your ember app, to lint all kinds of css
+ - [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) - Use node-sass to preprocess your ember-cli app's files, with support for sourceMaps and include paths
+ - [ember-cli-sass-pods](https://github.com/justtal/ember-cli-sass-pods) - Enjoy styling your pods with the sass style file in the pod directory.

 ### Data Management